 Brain tumors and Mindfulness – Mind games

-It was about eight months after my brain surgery for my benign brain tumor that I started to see a clinical psychologist for post-traumatic stress and stumbled the relationships between brain tumors and mindfulness.
+It was about eight months after my brain surgery for my non-malignant brain tumor that I started to see a clinical psychologist for post-traumatic stress and stumbled across information on the relationships between brain tumors and mindfulness.

 I had been struggling with immense fatigue since my surgery and the challenge of the ups and down of my recovery was taking a toll.
 The recurrent ‘film-roll’ of the events leading up to my surgery played in my mind every time I closed my eyes to go to sleep, accompanied by the sounds of the ICU.
 This was indicative that my brain was struggling with post-traumatic stress.